ewrogers/sierra-skin/fonts/the-realm/readme.txt

-﻿The font file in this archive was created using Fontstruct the free, online font-building tool.
+The font file in this archive was created using Fontstruct the free, online font-building tool.
 This font was created by “ewrogers”.
 This font has a homepage where this archive and other versions may be found: https://fontstruct.com/fontstructions/show/1794293

+Use at 10px or multiples of 10px for pixel-perfect.

 Try Fontstruct at https://fontstruct.com
 It’s easy and it’s fun.